kevin-mal-smith/kevin-mal-smith/README.md

 ## Hi there!
 I am Kevin Smith.
-Student at CodeUp and prospective Data Science professional.
+I am a Data Science professional.

 Check out some of what I am working on!